adriandmitroca/cookie-consent-box-wordpress/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Lightweight and good looking cookie consent box that helps you to be GDPR complaint.
+Cookie Consent Box is a lightweight and good looking way to inform users your site uses cookies and to comply with EU cookie law regulations.

 == Description ==

-Lightweight and good looking cookie consent box that helps you to be GDPR complaint.
+[Cookie Consent Box](https://radicalwebdesign.co.uk) is a lightweight and good looking way to inform users your site uses cookies and to comply with EU cookie law regulations.

-We've already taken care of any possible performance issues, that's why JS file [loaded asynchronously after your whole page has been loaded](https://developers.google.com/speed/docs/insights/BlockingJS) to make sure it won't be slow down your site in any way.
+We have already taken care of any possible performance issues, which is why the JS file is loaded [asynchronously](https://developers.google.com/speed/docs/insights/BlockingJS) after your whole page has loaded, so it does not slow your site down in any way.

+Features include:

+- Lightweight, responsive
+- Redirects users to specified page for more cookie information
+- Option to choose background colour and text colour
+- Option to specify container width
+- SEO friendly

 == Installation ==